-The reason for this is that your chest expands during breathing which in turn elongates your serratus anterior.
+The reason for this is that your chest expands during respiration, which in turn stretches your serratus anterior with every inhalation.

-If it is too tight or contains trigger points this may be painful.
+If it is too tense or contains trigger points this may be painful.
 You even may feel short of breath.

-As a whole, the serratus anterior muscle helps to stabilize the shoulder blade and also works in abduction and rotation
+The serratus anterior muscle helps to stabilize the shoulder blade, but also works during abductions and rotations of the shoulder.

 When the shoulder blade is in a fixed position – e.g. breathing after a sprint – the serratus anterior lifts the ribcage and thus supports breathing.

-During the forward swing your serratus is very active to bring your arm forwards and upwards.
+During the forward swing your serratus is active and moves your arm forward and upward.

-When you are not used to this or do not give yourself sufficient rest, this may become too much pretty quick.
+If you are not used to this or do not give yourself enough rest, this may become too much pretty quick.

-Also a bad cough can overwork your serratus anterior as you often might breathe very hard during that time.
+Also, a bad cough can overwork your serratus anterior as you often need to breathe strongly during that time.